Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Bio Informatics Computing/Homeworks/hw5/report.md

 ---

 ## Question 2: Hamming Distance Program
-I implemented global alignment in Python.
+I modified my global alignment code to do hamming distance.
 The executable is `globalign.py`.